looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 ## Overview

 This Terraform configuration establishes a backend for the Looker Explore Assistant on Google Cloud Platform (GCP), facilitating interaction with the Gemini Pro model of Vertex AI.
-The setup supports two backend options: a Cloud Function backend and a BigQuery backend, each acting as a proxy/relay for running content through the model.
+The setup supports two options: a Cloud Function backend and a BigQuery backend, each acting as a proxy/relay for running content through the model.

+The Explore Assistant also uses a set of examples to improve the quality of its answers.
+We store those examples in BigQuery.

 ## Prerequisites